 Cloud Monitoring Definition

-Cloud monitoring is the practice of measuring workloads inside cloud tenancies against specific metrics and thresholds.
+Cloud monitoring is the practice of measuring, evaluating, monitoring, and managing workloads inside cloud tenancies against specific metrics and thresholds.
 It can use either manual or automated tools to verify the cloud is fully available and operating properly.

 Cloud monitoring allows you to find out if your cloud-hosted applications are performing within their Service-Level Agreement (SLA), discover any potential security risks, identify any capacity issues, and analyze costs.

 The short answer to our question is this: You should monitor every service you use.
 Organizations use different types of cloud services, which include:

 - Software as a service (SaaS), such as Google Workspace, Microsoft 365, or Salesforce.

 - Infrastructure as a service (IaaS), such as AWS, Google Cloud Platform, or Microsoft Azure.

 - Platform as a service (PaaS), such as managed web application firewalls, container services, API gateways, or DNS.

 - Functions as a service (FaaS), such as AWS Lambda or Google Cloud Functions.

 - Database as a service (DBaaS), such as Oracle Cloud, Azure Synapse, or Snowflake.